 Read the message and then select OK.

 Refresh the Storage accounts page.
-The deleted accounts are no longer shown in the list because they have been purged.
+The deleted accounts are no longer shown in the list because they've been purged.

 You can also use PowerShell to explicitly override the retention period and immediately reclaim capacity.